lianja/LianjaCodeX/README.md

 </code></pre>

+The Lianja Library files are in the Python Path so you can use it like this:

+<pre><code>
+import my_module
+</code></pre>

-You can then load it with importlib.util like this:
+Alternatively you can then load modules dynamically with importlib.util like this:

 <pre><code>
 import importlib.util